Sean-Der/sioBuD.com/README.md

 conf/awful Goes into /etc/init.d/ this way I have awful spawn during init.
 It also allows me to easily reload the site when editing it from vim.

+##CHICKEN
+CHICKEN is (chicken-bin) in Debian.

+To install awful run (chicken-install awful directory-utils) you will need rw, so run this as root

 ##Awful config
 (conf/awful.conf conf/privileged.conf) are both located in /etc/awful